 Gilles Parez et William Witczak-Krempa just published a preprint of their paper entitled “Are fermionic conformal field theories more entangled?“.

-To read the interview, click here.
+To access the article, click here.

-For more information, please click here.
+For more information, please refer to the following job postings: